 Records that have been stored in the Records Center also need to be destroyed, periodically, once their retention period has been met.
 When stored records/documents have met their retention end date, your department will be contacted for approval to confidentially destroy those documents and also provide the information necessary to make that decision.

-To have confidential records (that have been stored in your deparetment) destroyed:
+To have records (that have been stored in your department) destroyed (whether confidential or not):

-1. All documents and files will need to be sent to the Records Center in cardboard boxes.
+- All documents and files will need to be sent to the Records Center in cardboard boxes.
 Copy paper boxes or used banker boxes work best because of their size.
-You will need to remove all paperclips, binder clips, 3-ring binders and plastic items (staples are okay).
+You will need to remove all paperclips, binder clips, 3-ring binders along with any metal or plastic items (staples are okay).
 Do not send any forms of media, such as: floppy discs, CD's, DVD's or VHS tapes.
 If you need to destroy any media, please contact the Records Center for assistance.